nre-learning/antidote/docs/platform/curricula/lessons/images.rst

 .. _lessonimages:

-Lesson Endpoint Images
+Endpoint Images
 ===================================

-Antidote, and all of the lessons that it manages, runs on Kubernetes As a result, all lesson :ref:`endpoints <toolbox-endpoints>`, including network devices, are executed from prebuilt Docker images.
+Antidote, and all of the lessons that it manages, runs on Kubernetes As a result, all lesson :ref:`endpoints <endpoints>`, including network devices, are executed from prebuilt Docker images.
 This means that if you have a particular piece of software you wish to show, you may need to build your own Docker image that's compatible with Antidote.